vectozavr/3dzavr/README.md

 I try to make this engine powerful and easy to understand.

-The main goal - to implement basic 3D graphics from scratch (without OpenGL or any other 3D graphics library) For this moment I already implemented%
+The main goal - to implement basic 3D graphics from scratch (without OpenGL or any other 3D graphics library) For this moment I already implemented:
 - Operations with Point4D, Matrix4x4, Triangles and Mesh.
 I used operators overloading to simplify coding.
 - Projections from 3D on 2D plane, movement and rotation of camera and meshes.
 - Triangles clipping